trackmania-rl/tmrl/readme/tuto_library.md

 `checkpoints_path` is similar, but this will save the whole `training_cls` instance (including the replay buffer).
 If set to `None`, training will not be checkpointed.

-You could leave both pathes to their default value and simply change the value of the `"RUN_NAME"` entry in `config.json` instead.
+You could leave both paths to their default value and simply change the value of the `"RUN_NAME"` entry in `config.json` instead.
 But again, if you do not wish to use `"config.json"`, you can set these arguments as follows:

 **CAUTION: do not set the exact same path as the one of the `RolloutWorker` when running on the same machine** (here, we use _t to differentiate both).